Octopus-Detective/Octopus-Detective.github.io/_pages/about.md

 # 📖 Educations
 * __*2024.09 - now*, City University of HongKong__
-  - Joint PhD in Computer Science
+  - Joint PhD student in Computer Science
   - [Department of Computer Science](https://www.cs.cityu.edu.hk/)
 * __*2022.09 - now*, University of Science and Technology of China__
-  - PhD in Computer Science and Technology
+  - PhD student in Computer Science and Technology
   - [School of Computer Science and Technology](https://cs.ustc.edu.cn/main.htm)
 * __*2018.09 - 2022.06*, Northeastern University__
   - B.E. in Computer Science and Technology